hylo-lang/specification/spec.md

       0 1 2 3 4 5 6 7 8 9 a A b B c C d D e E f F
     ```

-2. The sequence of digits of a literal are interpreted as follows, ignoring all occurences of `_`:
+2. The sequence of digits of a literal are interpreted as follows, ignoring all occurrences of `_`:

     1. In a binary literal, as a base 2 integer.